omise/omise-ios/README.md

 Then implement the delegate to receive the `Source` or `Token` object after the user has selected:

-`OmiseAuthorizingPaymentViewController` sends `Authorizing Payment` events to its `delegate` when an event occurs.

 ```swift
 extension ViewController: AuthorizingPaymentViewControllerDelegate {
   func authorizingPaymentViewController(_ viewController: AuthorizingPaymentViewController, didCompleteAuthorizingPaymentWithRedirectedURL redirectedURL: URL) {